Sarthak-1801/Business-Analysis-portfolio/README.md

 Hi Everyone, I am Sarthak and this is my BA portfolio.

 I am passionate about solving Business problems through Structured Analysis and Data-driven approaches.
-I have a background in Management Studies and Business Administration
+I have a background in Business and Management Studies

 You can see more information in my CV